Steve-Fenton/stevefenton.co.uk/src/pages/blog/2022/10/reacting-to-clarity-insights.md

 :::figure{.inset}
 :img{src="/img/2022/10/clarity-dead-clicks.png" alt="A chart on Microsoft Clarity showing dead clicks" loading="lazy"}
-:figcaption[High instances of dead clicks]
+::figcaption[High instances of dead clicks]
 :::

 Without Clarity, it's not uncommon to metaphorically gather around the campfire to tell stories about why something isn't working.
 You can avoid the narrative fallacy when you can watch what happened.